neonlabsorg/neon-contracts/ERC20ForSPL/README.md

 ERC20ForSPLMintable is used when we don't have an existing SPLToken and we want to deploy one.
 The steps to produce the ERC20ForSPLMintable's tests are lesser - we don't have to fill in our testers balances with a transaction from Solana to Neon, because the ERC20ForSPLMintable smart contract includes a minting method which we can use in our tests `function mint(address to, uint256 amount) public onlyOwner`.

 To run the ERC20ForSPLMintable tests run the following command - `npx hardhat test --network neondevnet test/ERC20ForSPLMintable.js`.

+## Forked OpenZeppelin library
+The reason for forking the OpenZeppelin library is because the original library allocates storage slots randomly for the UUPS and the BeaconProxy standards, which is not a blocker for deploying on Neon EVM, but it would take more deployment fees.
+Moving these storage slots in the first 64 storage slots of the smart contracts saves transaction costs. Тhis is the list of the implemented changes in the forked OpenZeppelin library:
+* `contracts/openzeppelin-fork/contracts-upgradeable/access/OwnableUpgradeable.sol` - at line 28 the storage slot for variable `OwnableStorageLocation` is changed to `0x0000000000000000000000000000000000000000000000000000000000000002`.
+* `contracts/openzeppelin-fork/contracts/proxy/ERC1967/ERC1967Utils.sol` - at line 37 the storage slot for variable `IMPLEMENTATION_SLOT` is changed to `0x0000000000000000000000000000000000000000000000000000000000000001`.
+* `contracts/openzeppelin-fork/contracts/proxy/ERC1967/ERC1967Utils.sol` - at line 137 the storage slot for variable `BEACON_SLOT` is changed to `0x0000000000000000000000000000000000000000000000000000000000000000`.